JesusASmx/SimpleNERtagger_ES/README.md

 # Citation:

-By using this work, you are also using the Huggingface transformer pipeline hence you are supedited to its licence.
+By using this work, you are also using the Huggingface transformer pipeline.
+Hence, you are supedited to its licence.
-If using it on a paper, you shall cite both the employed Huggingface model and this repo.
+If using this work for/on a paper, you must cite both the employed Huggingface model and this repo.

 # Release notes: